-This paper addresses three empirical methods used to determine degree of Base Infiltration (BI) in 45 isolated sewer basins throughout the Orange County Sanitation District (OCSD) collection system.
-These include a common estimation method called night-time "Wastewater Production", a second method called "Minimum Flow Factor", and a third empirical method employing the "Stevens-Schutzbach" equation.
+This paper addresses three empirical prediction methods used to estimate the magnitude of Base Infiltration (BI) in 45 isolated sewer basins throughout the Orange County Sanitation District (OCSD) collection system: night-time "Wastewater Production", "Minimum Flow Factor", and a third empirical method employing the "Stevens-Schutzbach" equation.
 These empirical methods were tested against a chemical parameter verification method that involves regressing hourly concentrations of several common wastewater chemical analysis parameters (Chemical Oxygen Demand - COD, etc.) with hourly sewage flow rates.
 The chemical parameter method results were also compared to BI estimates based on potable water use records.
 In addition the Wastewater Production and Stevens-Schutzbach methods were evaluated by comparing the BI predictions to the sewer flows during the Northeast Power Blackout of 2003.

-Results to date indicate that the Stevens-Schutzbach equation provides a more accurate estimate of BI in basins yielding flows comprised of more than 20% BI.
+Results indicate that the Stevens-Schutzbach equation provides a more accurate estimate of BI in basins yielding flows comprised of more than 20% BI.